How to get your Festive Spirit on in Whistler

 Skating at Olympic Plaza

 Watch any Christmas movie, and without fail at some point the main characters will lace up for a dreamy spin on the ice.
 You can star in your own magical holiday movie at our outdoor rink at Whistler Olympic Plaza.
 Between the pumping holiday music and twinkly lighting, it’s the perfect setting to get in the holiday mood.
 The ice itself is free to use, and they have rental skates available for $6.
-The rink is open from December 8 to March 31 (weather dependent), 11 AM – 8:30 PM.
+The rink is open from November 29 to late March (weather dependent), 11 AM – 8:30 PM.

 Also in Olympic Plaza, Family Après is the place to be after a day on the slopes.
 This event is essentially a mini winter carnival held twice a week with tobogganing, live entertainment, and even hot chocolate to keep you toasty.
-Stop by and enjoy the fun on Mondays and Wednesdays (3 – 6 PM) from December 17 to March 27.
+Stop by and enjoy the fun on Mondays and Thursdays (3 – 6 PM) from December 9 to January 2, and then it switches to Mondays and Wednesdays until March 25, 2020.
 Best of all, it’s free!

 Whistler Holiday Experience